 A former Victorian representative and Victorian Netball League player, Keira has turned her talents to coaching, where she has worked with both junior and senior athletes over a number of years.

 She has enjoyed success as a team head coach at VNL club Peninsula Waves, and in 2023 took on the role of head coach and Championship division coach.

 In 2019-21 she was named as assistant coach of the Victorian 15/U Schoolgirls team.

 A rising star in coaching circles, Sophie is the current Victorian 15/U team coach, and has been an assistant coach at Hawks Netball in the Victorian Netball League.

 She has also been a coach within Netball Victoria’s Talent Academy program.

 An elite player in her own right, Julia has been the physiotherapist of choice for many elite teams, including Victoria’s under-age state teams and the Victorian Fury.

 Julia has also been the physiotherapist for the Victorian Cyclones men’s state team, has worked with the Melbourne Heart and the Australian basketball team, and is often engaged to work with touring music artists, including Ed Sheeran and Drake.

 She also runs a physio health and fitness blog, Athlete Advantage.

-A member of Netball Australia’s elite specialist ‘talls’ program, in 2017 Sam took the next step in her netball career as a training partner with the Collingwood Magpies, before being called into the Melbourne Vixens squad in 2018 as an injury replacement player.
+A part of Netball Australia’s elite specialist ‘talls’ program, in 2017 Sam took the next step in her netball career as a training partner with the Magpies, before being called into the Melbourne Vixens squad in 2018 as an injury replacement player.